How does convertible term life insurance work?

 Why should you consider converting term life to whole life insurance?

 One of the benefits of a term life insurance policy is that you typically choose which term length fits your budget and life plans.
 These policies are usually set to expire 10 to 30 years after purchasing them, often when you predict your dependents will no longer need the benefit and you'll have paid off any debt.
 However, coverage is sometimes still needed even after the term life insurance policy expires.
-While the process and reasons for converting from term to whole life insurance vary, there are several common scenarios in which switching makes sense.
+While the process and reasons for converting from term to whole life insurance vary, there are several common scenarios in which switching may make sense.

 You're still providing for dependents